 NHS COVID-19 App

-All those listed establishments above, which must comply with mandatory Track and Trace contact detail collection, have a legal duty to display an official NHS QR code poster, so that customers and visitors may check into a venue using the app.
-Businesses are encouraged to actively promote the app to their customers.
-Using the app has benefits for both the customer/visitor and the business, as once each individual visitor has checked-in via the app, it is not then necessary for the business to collect and store contact details separately.
+Promoting the use of the app has benefits for both the customer/visitor and the business, as once each individual customer/visitor has checked-in via the app, it is not then necessary for the business to collect and store their contact details separately.

-Businesses must produce their unique NHS QR code posters and display in the correct areas of their premises (near entrances) by law.
-It is important to note that if you have a business with multiple venues, you will need to create a separate QR code poster for each venue, as each QR code should be unique to a specific premises.
+It is important to note that if you have a business with multiple venues, you will need to create a separate QR code poster for each one, as a QR code should be unique to a specific premises.
 Duplicating a venue's unique QR code and displaying it in the positions listed below is advised and provides more opportunities for customers to scan and provide their details.

 - Attached to the table/s,

 - On the reverse of staff order pads

 Further guidance for businesses on Contact Tracing (Test and Trace) can be found on the government website at - Information businesses should collect and record keeping (Opens in a new window)

 Create, download and print a NHS QR code poster for your premises at - www.gov.uk/create-coron uniqueavirus-qr-poster (Opens in a new window)